Opinion | If we truly believe in redemption and second chances, parole should be celebrated

 But times change, outlooks mature, people learn.
 Former Maryland governor Parris N. Glendening (D) wrote recently in The Post that he made a mistake in 1995 when he said he wouldn’t grant parole to anyone with a life sentence.
 Now, many states that abolished or limited parole have reversed course or are moving in that direction.

 “Are we supposed to die in here?”
 Friends of mine doing 30-, 40- and 50-year Virginia prison sentences for crimes of violence committed as teenagers wondered as the parole board received heavy criticism after Martin’s release.
 They wondered what it means for them.
 Maybe less rehabilitation.
-My friend Terell Kelly, incarcerated over two decades ago at 17 for murder, tells me that as the parole rate increased under former chair Adrianne Bennett — now so much under fire — he saw a surge of hope in the system.
+My friend Terell Kelly, incarcerated more than two decades ago at 17 for murder, tells me that as the parole rate increased under former chair Adrianne Bennett — now so much under fire — he saw a surge of hope in the system.
 “Men started going to classes more,” he said.
 “Stopped with the drugs and trying to medicate themselves.”

 Since doing my time, I’ve become a lawyer.
 Over the past year, I’ve helped two good men I served with gain parole in Virginia.
 During a robbery attempt, Kevin Williams’s cousin was killed by the man they attempted to rob.
 After he and a surviving co-defendant were arrested, a judge sentenced Williams to life in prison for his involvement in the robbery.
 Christopher Tunstall had been sentenced to life in prison for murder.